 I can’t quite place when my fascination with Nunavut began.
 What I do know is that in sixth grade, my class was assigned to draw a picture of our best friend ‘living their dream’.
 I drew mine playing on an Olympic basketball team; she drew me riding a polar bear in Nunavut.
-Fast forward to 2015 and I had secured a guiding job in Nunavut.
-For four magical months I snowmobiled on the Arctic Ocean, hiked across tundra and paddled among icebergs.
+Fast forward to 2015 and the dream had become a reality.
+Not the riding a polar part, that is – I mean the living in Nunavut part.

 Discovering a new home in Nunavut